vinithmundhra/sc_wifi/README.rst

 Wi-Fi Repository
 ................

-:Latest release: 1.1.0beta1
+:Latest release: 1.1.1rc0
-:Maintainer: XMOS
+:Maintainer: vinithmundhra
 :Description: Component for driving the LS Research's TiWi-SL Wi-Fi module.
 The TiWi-SL module has an integrated TCP/IP stack and interfaces to this component via an SPI interface.